raneymjohnGit/Austin_TX_House_Listings/README.md

     - Many characteristics of sold houses in Austin, like sale price and living area, are right-skewed, with many outliers on the high-end.
 This parallels the right skew of the distribution of household income.
     - Location is highly correlated to sale price.
 Zipcode, latitude, longitude, and distance from the city center all affect price in geographically recognizable patterns.
     - Unsurprisingly, the size of the living area and the lot of a house are both strongly positively correlated to price.
-    - School ratings have a recognizable geographic patterna and is strongly positively correlated to price.
+    - School ratings have a recognizable geographic pattern and are strongly positively correlated to price.

 # Machine Learning Model